+Mamata Banerjee refuses to speak at Modi event for Netaji after ‘Jai Shri Ram’ chants

-PM Modi in Kolkata for Subhas Chandra Bose’s birth anniversary, visits Victoria Memorial with CM
+Narendra Modi was in Kolkata on Saturday to mark freedom fighter Subhas Chandra Bose’s 125th birth anniversary.

-The prime minister is also scheduled to inaugurate a permanent museum dedicated to the freedom fighter.
+West Bengal Chief Minister Mamata Banerjee refused to speak at an event in Kolkata on the occasion of freedom fighter Subhas Chandra Bose’s 125th birth anniversary, reported ANI.
+The chief minister refused to speak after “Jai Shri Ram” slogans were chanted when she rose to address the gathering.

+“I think a government program should have dignity,” the chief minister said.
+“This is not a political programme...
+It doesn’t suit you to insult someone after inviting them.
+As a protest, I won’t say anything.”

-Prime Minister Narendra Modi arrived in Kolkata on Saturday to mark freedom fighter Subhas Chandra Bose’s 125th birth anniversary.
-Soon after his arrival, he was seen at the Victoria Memorial with West Bengal Chief Minister Mamata Banerjee and Governor Jagdeep Dhankhar.
+Prime Minister Narendra Modi was in Kolkata on Saturday to mark freedom fighter Subhas Chandra Bose’s 125th birth anniversary.
+Soon after his arrival, he attended an event at the Victoria Memorial with West Bengal Chief Minister Mamata Banerjee and Governor Jagdeep Dhankhar.

 The prime minister also paid tributes to the freedom fighter at the Netaji Bhavan in the city.
 He is scheduled to inaugurate a permanent museum dedicated to Bose.
+The prime minister also released a memorial postal stamp on the occasion of the birth anniversary.

+In his address, the prime minister listed the influential figures who shaped India’s history.
+“This land, which has given us innumerable treasures in all fields, has also given us our national anthem and national song,” he said.
+“I pay my respects to all the great people Bengal has produced.”

+He also noted the contribution of Bose on his birth anniversary.
+“On the 125th birth anniversary of the leader, I bow to him on behalf of the grateful nation,” he said.
+“Today, I also salute this virtuous land of Bengal, which transformed the child Subhash into “Netaji”, his life austere, sacrificed and taught.”

 Modi’s visit assumes significance ahead of the Assembly elections in West Bengal, which will be held in April-May.
 It will be a closely-watched contest between Bharatiya Janata Party and Mamata Banerjee’s Trinamool Congress.